BankVic

+On 1 June 2013, Police Credit became BankVic (Police Financial Services Limited), with the shield and stars logo connecting the bank to its police heritage and the five member bonds.

 The bank is wholly owned by its members, who are all equal shareholders.
 As a co-operative, it is not focused on profits or paying dividends to shareholders.
 All profits from the bank's products and services are reinvested into the organisation for members to directly benefit.
 Their key responsibility is to help members achieve a more secure financial future.

 BankVic was awarded the 2014 Canstar Customer Owned Banking Institution of the Year, making it back to back winners after winning Money Magazine Credit Union of the year in 2013.
 The bank supports a wide variety of police, health and community organisations such as the Blue Ribbon Foundation and Limbs 4 Life.